sarvex/godot_fastnoise/README.md

 For different godot versions look at the other branches.

+Status for this branch: Update for 4.0 is work in progress.

 ## Install

 You have to get the source code of Godot to compile it with the module.
 Copy the contents of the repository inside a `fastnoise`  directory under Godot's `modules` folder.
 The name is important for the module to compile properly.